coderrio/Coderr.Documentation/docs/client/libraries/aspnetcore-mvc/install.md

 The MVC library can report all invalid model states, track failed login attempts and more.

-Want to dig deeper?
-Read the [ASP.NET Core MVC client documentation](index.md) or how you can [report errors](../../gettingstarted.md)
+If you want more information, read the [ASP.NET Core MVC client documentation](index.md) or on error reporting [report errors](../../gettingstarted.md)